Top 50 award winning design agencies

 New York Festivals Awards

-All for work with clients like Clipper Teas, Cobra and Sainsbury’s So Organic, all fantastic, so much so that Garrick Hamm was appointed as D&AD President in 2008/9 and WMH also featuring in the Guardian’s ‘Top 50 Hottest Names in Design’.
-Beat that, nah, can't touch this, Da Da Da Da!
+All for work with clients like Clipper Teas, Cobra and Sainsbury’s So Organic, all fantastic, so much so that Garrick Hamm was appointed as D&AD President in 2008/9 and WMH also feature in the Guardian’s ‘Top 50 Hottest Names in Design’.
+Beat that, nah 'can't touch this da da da!'.

 Wolff Olins is a brand business and are one of the world's biggies, they help clients achieve new ambitions through brand-led strategy.
-They have a great website, I love the navigation, simple and effective with good case studies on international brands to download on each of their clients, why not visit them to look out for clients such as: Unilever, 3i, First Direct, Amnesty International, Sony, GE, Windows, Firefox, London 2012 Olympics design, Mercedes Benz and NYC (how the hell do you start branding a city like that????).
-10 out of 10 from me for style, effort and poise!
+They have a great website, I love the navigation, simple and effective with good case studies on international brands to download on each of their clients, why not visit them to look out for clients such as: Unilever, 3i, First Direct, Amnesty International, Sony, GE, Windows, Firefox, London 2012 Olympics, Mercedes Benz and NYC (how the hell do you start branding a city like that????).
+They get a 9.9 out of 10 from me for style, effort and poise!